 The RRP of the LG G7 ThinQ is looking like £659, which is almost £100 cheaper than the SIM-free Samsung Galaxy S9 was on release.
 It's a substantial saving for a phone that boasts almost as much state-of-the-art mobile phone tech for 2018.

-Our hands on LG G7 ThinQ review in brief
+Our LG G7 ThinQ review in brief

 A decent step forward for LG